 - Develop an advanced understanding of an event’s potential progression, e.g., incorporating modeling for flooding, mudslides, and other hazards (wildfire).

 - Coordinate first responders through a real-time visual display of their location on the map.

 - Conduct community outreach programs, events, and drills to educate the public on expectations and alternatives available during an evacuation event.

-- Create advanced messaging/scripting in place (that can be recorded or live) to address all anticipated needs, changes, outcomes.
-This is especially relevant for flooding and mudslides where hazard locations can be more easily predicted.
+- Create advanced messaging/scripting in place (that can be recorded or live) to address all anticipated needs, changes, and outcomes.
+This is especially relevant for flooding and mudslides, where hazard locations can be more easily predicted.

 - Build a plan to respond to residents’ needs and emergency teams with water, medical care, shelter, and food.
 Supply lines will be disrupted – how can you plan in advance for rerouting or pre-positioning critical supplies?

 To learn more about Genasys Protect and Zonehaven, contact us to schedule a demonstration.